 The cheapest way to get truly excellent speakers is to purchase great headphones.
-Often you could build headphone based systems which will be superior to speakers costing five times as much (or more).
-I have a seperate headphones post.
+Often you can build headphone based systems which will be one fifth the cost of a similar quality speaker based system.

 Electrostatic & Planners

-I have found that the speakers that I generally favor electrostatic speakers made by Martin-Logan, SoundLab, audiostatic, older Quad, and Acoustat.
-I also tend to like panel speakers that use ribbons such as the classic Apogee and the reborn Apogee Accoustics.
-I think Magnepan speakers in general, and the MG1.7 in particular are 30% or less expensive when compared to speakers of simular performance.
+I have found that the speakers that I generally favor electrostatic speakers made by Martin-Logan, SoundLab, Audiostatic, and older Quad.
+I also to like panel speakers that use ribbons such as the original Apogee and the reborn Apogee Accoustics.
+While I don’t like Magnepan speakers as much as pure electrostatic speakers, I think they deliver an excellent value, providing sound quality that rivals speakers nearly twice their cost with the MG1.7 providing the their best price/performance.

 Horns were theoretically a very cost effective way to get audiophile level sound quality, but it was very challenging to get the built and set up right.
 With modern 3D printing and software modeling it’s much easier to do effective horns.
 I am sure a bit of searching on the web would produce a mound of useful information.

 There were a lot of well regarded speakers $2000-4000 range which didn’t impress me.
 Yet, there are a lot of people who seem to like them.
-If you don’t like panel speakers, I would suggest checking out the somewhat bright Thiel, warm Vandersteen, or speakers from B&W. GoldenEar speakers also seem quite good.
-My favorite dynamic speaker is still the Aerial Model 10T (replaced now by the 20), Sonus Faber Electa Amator (and up).
+If you don’t like panel speakers, I would suggest checking out the somewhat bright Thiel, warm Vandersteen, or the fairly neutral speakers from KEF or B&W. I would also recommend checking out GoldenEar speakers even though I haven’t listened to them because people I trust rate them very highly.
+My favorite dynamic speaker made by Aerial (particularly the Model 10T, now 20T) and Sonus Faber (Electa Amator and up).

-Pulse Flex Wireless Speaker allows me to have syncronized whole house music since it’s Roon Ready.
-It also supports inputs via USB, Bluetooth, AUX, a number of streaming services like Spotify, and many free sites via URIs.
+Less expensive is the Roon-Ready Pulse Flex 2i which allows me to have synchronized whole house music.
+It also supports inputs via USB, Bluetooth, AUX, Airplay2, and a number of streaming services like Spotify and Tidal.
 Has a decent iOS and Android remote control app.
 Controls on the top let you select one of 5 user-defined “channels” without using the remote.
 I have the optional battery pack so it can be used in our backyard.
 It can be used away from it’s home, but you have to reconfigure it’s WiFi settlings which is a pain.
-Sound quality is significantly less than KEF LS50.
+Sound quality is significantly less than KEF LS50 but cheaper and much more portable.
 For people who aren’t using Roon, I would recommend Sonos: for it’s lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.

 I have yet to use a smart speaker that I thought had reasonable sound quality.
-The Apple speaker is the best sounding I have heard, but is a far distance from be audiophile grade, and the voice recognition is still a distant third to Google and Amazon.
+The Apple speaker is the best sounding I have heard, but is a far distance from “audiophile” speakers, and the voice recognition is still a distant third to Google and Amazon.